qiangxinglin/docker-autobuild/lookbusy/README.md

   -d justinhimself/keepbusy
 ```

-The container will take care _ALL_ of it for you, including network.
+The script will automate everything for you, including:

-> For not oracle
+- Keep CPU and Network busy
+- Keep Memory busy for ARM Instance

+**Normal use**

 IF you just want to use the program, just use it like normal.